 Dean of the College of Community and Public Affairs

-Dr. Laura Bronstein (Professor of Social Work) is a founding member of Binghamton University's Department of Social Work and served as Associate Dean and Interim Dean of the College of Community and Public Affairs prior to becoming Dean in January 2014.
-In 2009, she founded the University's Institute for Intergenerational Studies, and is currently the Director.
-Her background includes social work practice in family preservation, a school for children with developmental disabilities, hospice and a psychiatric hospital.
-Dr. Bronstein's research revolves around interdisciplinary/inter-professional and inter-organizational collaboration.
-She created the Index of Interdisciplinary Collaboration and an article which Dr. Bronstein published detailing the model on which the Index is based has been cited as one of the top ten most influential social work articles of the last decade.
-She is currently working with Broome County Mental Health, BOCES and Binghamton University Division of Student Affairs on responding to Governor Cuomo's 2013 Education Reform Commission recommendations by developing New York State's first county-wide system of community schools.
-Undergraduate and graduate students and faculty throughout the university are joining community partners in this exciting effort.
-Dr. Bronstein received her MSW from SUNY Albany and PhD in Social Work from Barry University.
-Dr. Bronstein is currently working on a book for which she has a contract with Columbia University Press, Services for Children and Families: Linkages with Schools.
+Dr. Laura Bronstein (Professor of Social Work) is a founding member of the Binghamton University Department of Social Work and currently serves as Dean of the College of Community and Public Affairs and as Director of the Institute for Intergenerational Studies.
+Her background includes social work practice in family preservation, in a school for children with developmental disabilities, in hospice, and in a psychiatric hospital.
+Dr. Bronstein's research revolves around interdisciplinary/interprofessional and interorganizational collaboration.
+She created the Index of Interdisciplinary Collaboration and published the "Model for Interdisciplinary Collaboration" in Social Work, which has been cited as one of the top ten most influential social work articles of the last decade.
+She is currently leading Binghamton University's work with Broome County Department of Mental Health, Broome-Tioga Board of Cooperative Educational Services, and Broome County schools as part of the New York State-funded Broome County Promise Zone, serving to develop, implement, and evaluate university-assisted community schools across the county.

 Current Research Interests